-The Furnisher Rule applies broadly to any entity that reports information about consumers to CRAs.
+- The Furnisher Rule applies broadly to any person or entity that reports information about consumers to CRAs.

 - Banks

 - Auto lenders

 - Credit card companies

 - Debt collectors

 - Etc.

 - Pursuing violations of the Furnisher Rule is an enforcement priority for the CFPB and FTC.

+- Increasingly the focus of private lawsuits.

 - Direct and indirect disputes differ in several important respects, including technical legal obligations in dealing with each and the role of technology in the case of indirect disputes.